Bulldog Characteristics

 Expect to spend around $20–$30 on toys and entertainment each month.
 Add $10–$20 for supplies like poop bags, urine cleaners, and scoops.

-One-time costs for a Bulldog
+First-Year Costs for a Bulldog Puppy

 Initial Costs: $400-$500